WOIDMO/Disease-models-V1/README.md

 The peak value of the Critical compartment is reported using a Monte Carlo approach, with uniform distribution of the parameters as set at the beginning.

+The result of this project can be viewed here: https://www.woidmo.org/home/programs/early-warning-network/seir-monte-carlo-model/

 Relying on the guidance and extensive help of Steve Puts from World Infectious Disease Monitoring Organization (WoIDMo).
 Ornit Hadar, June 23rd 2020